How Furniture Affects Vacation Rental Bookings

 How does this affect the furnishing budget I should plan for?

 It usually shifts the budget toward amenity-scope decisions (themed bunk, game room, outdoor entertaining) and away from spec-uniform furniture-everything decisions.
 A modest amenity-scope add in the right place often outperforms a more expensive across-the-board furniture upgrade.
-The vacation rental furniture cost pillar walks through how scope tier and amenity decisions interact with bedroom count.
+The vacation rental furniture cost pillar walks through how package level and amenity decisions interact with bedroom count.